 Full school uniform is required for all exams.
 Sixth form candidates must maintain the college dress code.
+No hoodies are allowed.
 No wrist watches are permitted.
 Ensure nothing is left in your pockets and nothing is written on your hands.